 Four frontier LLMs and three ATS parsers read your resume in parallel.
-Tyr surfaces where they agree, where they disagree, and what that gap tells you about how you will be read.
+Tyr's unique mathematical algorithm surfaces where they agree, where they disagree, and what that gap tells you about how you will be read.

 Before a human opens your file, automated systems parse, score, and filter.
 Most candidates never learn what was extracted — or what was missed.